Re-Opening COVID FAQ's

 As more attractions begin to open up during July and August, we can add more options such as Museums, Sky Garden and Thames Cruises.

-There will be a limit on the number of students we can safely take out on the social programme whilst still allowing for social distancing.
-The current guidelines allow for up to 6 people to meet outside.
+There may be a limit on the number of students we can safely take out on the social programme whilst still allowing for social distancing.

 We will also be happy to help you to book tickets for any available attractions which cannot currently be booked for groups.)